-- □ See the online Specifications to check the power operation of your model. - Do not share the AC outlet with other power-consuming equipment, such as a photocopier or shredder. - □ You can purchase a power strip with a surge protector.
-This device prevents damage to the computer caused by sudden power surges, in an electrical storm, for example. - Do not place heavy objects on the power cord. - $\hfill\square$ To disconnect the cord, pull it out by the plug.
-Never pull the cord itself. - Unplug the computer from the AC outlet if you are planning to not use the computer for a long time. - □ Make sure that the AC outlet is easily accessible. - □ When the AC adapter is not used, unplug it from the AC outlet. - □ Use the AC adapter supplied with the computer or genuine Sony products.
-Do not use any other AC adapter as it may cause a malfunction.
+See the online Specifications to check the power operation of your model.
+Do not share the AC outlet with other power-consuming equipment, such as a photocopier or shredder.
+You can purchase a power strip with a surge protector.
+This device prevents damage to your computer caused by sudder power surges, in an electrical storm, for example.
+Do not place heavy objects on the power cord.
+To disconnect the cord, pull it out by the plug.
+Never pull the cord itself.
+Unplug your computer from the AC outlet if you are not planning to use the computer for a long period of time.
+Make sure that the AC outlet is easily accessible.
+When the AC adapter is not used, unplug it from the AC outlet.
+Use the AC adapter supplied with your computer or genuine Sony products.
+Do not use any other AC adapter as it may of a ean the cabinet with a soft cloth, which is dry or lightly moistened with a mild detergent solution.
+Do not use any type abrasive pad, scouring powder, or solvent such as alcohol or benzine, as these may damage the finish of your nputer.
+If you drop a solid object or any liquid onto your computer, shut down the computer and then unplug it.
+You may want the have the computer checked by qualified personnel before operating it again.
+Do not drop your computer or place any objects on top of the computer.
+Do not place your computer in a location subject to: Heat sources, such as radiators or air ducts Direct sunlight Excessive dust Moisture or rain Mechanical vibration or shock Strong magnets or speakers that are not magnetically shielded Ambient temperature of more than 35°C or less than 5°C High humidity Do not place electronic equipment near your computer.
+The electromagnetic field of the computer may cause a malfunction.
+Provide adequate air circulation to prevent internal heat from building up.
+Do not place your computer on porous such as rugs or blankets, or near material such as curtains or draperies that may block its air vents. ur computer uses high-frequency radio signals and may cause interference to radio or TV reception.
+If this occurs, ocate the computer a suitable distance away from the set.